 - Allocator corresponds to the malloc() implementation used.
-If Allocator equals undefined, the malloc() implementation used couldn't be identified.
-Currently elib_malloc, and glibc can be identified. - Version is a list of integers (but not a string) representing the version of the malloc() implementation used. - Features is a list of atoms representing allocation features used. - Settings is a list of subsystems, their configurable parameters, and used values.
+If Allocator equals undefined, the malloc() implementation used could not be identified.
+Currently elib\malloc and glibc can be identified. - Version is a list of integers (but not a string) representing the version of the malloc() implementation used. - Features is a list of atoms representing allocation features used. - Settings is a list of subsystems, their configurable parameters, and used values.
 Settings may differ between different combinations of platforms, allocators, and allocation features.
 Memory sizes are given in bytes.

-See also "System Flags Effecting erts_alloc" section in the erts_alloc(3) man page. erlang:system_info({allocator, Alloc}) Types:
+See also the ["System Flags Effecting erts\alloc"] section in the [erts\alloc(3)] documentation.

+{allocator, Alloc} Types: